faceleg/pagesofinterest.net/_posts/2023-11-20-an-engineers-tools-yours-for-life.md

 You won't believe it until your time but bodies wear out and require maintenance.
 We can ride youth for a while but it catches up to you.

-#1 and #2 solved one set of problems, it was nearly a decade after I discovered special keyboards when I implemented the final stage - exercise and the use of a standing desk.
+Number 1 and 2 solved one set of problems, it was nearly a decade after I discovered special keyboards when I implemented the final stage - exercise and the use of a standing desk.

 On top of all this I've had fairly crippling back pain since young adulthood, and assumed it was just part of my life.
 Obviously not getting better as I aged, I decided to try the one thing I had avoided most of my life: exercise.